GarrettJenkinson/informME/README.md

 D.6.3.
 GENE RANKING
 -------------------

-The user can use a provided utility to rank all Human genes in the Bioconductor library TxDb.Hsapiens.UCSC.hg19.knownGene using the Jensen-Shannon distance (JSD) based on the method described in [2].
+The user can use a provided utility to rank all Human genes in the Bioconductor library TxDb.Hsapiens.UCSC.hg19.knownGene using the average mutual information based on the method described in [3].
 This utility must be run within an R session.

 usage (when replicate reference data is available):

-    setwd("path/to/informME/src/R_src/")
-    source("jsGrank.R")
+    source("/path/to/informME/src/R_src/jsGrank.R")
     rankGenes(refVrefFiles,testVrefFiles,inFolder,outFolder,tName,rName)

 where